Sada Abe: Later life

-Upon release from prison, Abe assumed an alias.
-As the mistress of a "serious man", she referred to in her memoirs as "Y", she moved first to Ibaraki Prefecture and then to Saitama Prefecture.
+Upon release from prison, Abe assumed a pseudonym.
+As the mistress of a "serious man", whom she referred to in her memoirs as "Y", she moved first to Ibaraki Prefecture and then to Saitama Prefecture.
 When Abe's true identity became known to Y's friends and family, she broke off their relationship.

-In the aftermath of World War II, wishing to divert public attention from politics and criticism of the occupying authorities, the Yoshida government encouraged a "3-S" policy—"sports, screen, and sex".
-Pre-war writings, such as The Psychological Diagnosis of Abe Sada (1937) depict Abe as an example of the dangers of unbridled female sexuality and as a threat to the patriarchal system.
+In the aftermath of World War II, wishing to divert public attention from politics and criticism of the Allied occupation authorities, the Yoshida government encouraged a "3-S" policy—"sports, screen, and sex".
+Pre-war writings, such as The Psychological Diagnosis of Abe Sada (1937), depict Abe as an example of the dangers of unbridled female sexuality and as a threat to the patriarchal system.
 In the postwar era, she was treated as a critic of totalitarianism, and a symbol of freedom from oppressive political ideologies.
 Abe became a popular subject in literature of both high and low quality.
 The buraiha writer Sakunosuke Oda wrote two stories based on Abe, and a June 1949 article noted that Abe had recently tried to clear her name after it had been used in a "mountain" of erotic books.

 In 1946, the writer Ango Sakaguchi interviewed Abe, treating her as an authority on both sexuality and freedom.
 He called Abe a "tender, warm figure of salvation for future generations."
 In 1947, Ichiro Kimura's The Erotic Confessions of Abe Sada became a national bestseller, with over 100,000 copies sold.
-The book was in the form of an interview with Abe, but was actually based on the police interrogation records.
+The book was in the form of an interview with Abe but was actually based on the police interrogation records.
 As a response to this book, Abe wrote her own autobiography, Memoirs of Abe Sada, which was published in 1948.
 In contrast to Kimura's depiction of her as a pervert, she stressed her love for Ishida.
 The first edition of the magazine True Story (実話, Jitsuwa), in January 1948, featured previously unpublished photos of the incident with the headline "Ero-guro of the Century!
 First Public Release.
 Pictorial of the Abe Sada Incident."
 Reflecting the change in tone in writings on Abe, the June 1949 issue of Monthly Reader called her a "Heroine of That Time" for following her own desires in a time of "false morality" and oppression.